fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 You also can using other pictures in other locations， but using the correct link.

-### Post Banner Picture
+### Post Banner Image

-You can define it at the head of a post, or use the home Banner picture by defaulted
+You can define it at the head of a post, or use the home Banner image by defaulted

 ```yml